 Getting around independently

-You can also contact your district council to find where disabled parking spaces are or to apply for a disabled parking bay outside your house.
+You can also contact your local borough or district council to find where disabled parking spaces are or to apply for a disabled parking bay outside your house.

 Disabled person's bus pass